JohanWinther/vlc-playlist-control/README.md

 cd vlc-playlist-control
 npm install
 ```
+Now you need to enable the [VLC http server](https://wiki.videolan.org/VSG:Interface:HTTP/).
+Remember to set a password under the Lua settings.
+Now change the server and/or password in the `index.js` file.

 ## Commands
 The commands need to be run in the same directory as `index.js` or be referenced full paths.